Summery Lemon & Rosemary Drizzle Cake Recipe

 • Gradually add the sifted flour and baking powder into the mix and continue mixing until the batter is creamy with no visible lumps, bumps, or chunks.

-• Spoon the mixture into your desired pan, making sure to only fill halfway.
+• Spoon the mixture into your desired pan, making sure only to fill halfway.
 Bake ordinary-sized cupcakes for 25 minutes, large cupcakes for 35 minutes, and a loaf tin for 40-45 minutes.

 Make the Glaze